 A blood sample is needed.
-For information on how this is done, see: Venipuncture

 When the needle is inserted to draw blood, some people feel moderate pain.
-Others will feel only a prick or stinging sensation.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Note: mcg/dl = micrograms per deciliter

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Higher-than-normal levels may mean:
+Higher-than-normal iron level may mean:

 Lower-than-normal levels may mean:

-Other conditions under which the test may be performed:
+Other conditions for which the test may be performed:

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.

-Other risks associated with having blood drawn are slight but may include:
+Other risks associated with having blood drawn are slight, but may include: